Information for Sponsors

 Undergraduate Scholars Conference

 The BCC Undergraduate Scholars Conference seeks to celebrate student work of exceptional merit that goes above and beyond classroom assignments.
-Students may choose a long-form presentation or a poster presentation.
+Students may choose a long-form presentation or an informal tabletop presentation.

-The conference will mimic the design of a traditional academic conference, with a plenary, concurrent long-form presentations, and a reception during which poster presentations will be on view.
+The conference will mimic the design of a traditional academic conference and a reception during which tabletop presentations will be on view.
 The conference generally lasts three to four hours.

 Your Role as a Sponsor